 - Turquoise, bright green, and bright red – These colors may be eye-catching at first but being surrounded by them for long periods of time can induce feelings of anxiety, anger and tension, and this is not good especially if you’re rushing to complete work on a deadline.
 These colors are too intense and can even make you dizzy, so painting any of them on all four walls of your office is not a great idea.

 It’s not that preferences do not matter.
 However, you do have to consider that the color you choose will greatly affect the mood of your colleagues or your clients.
 That’s why it’s important to surround yourself with colors that will encourage an atmosphere of energy, positive vibe, productivity, creativity, healthy business activity and social great interaction – and these things are the ingredients for a thriving and successful business.

 However, you want to remember that relaxation is also important as it will allow you to recharge and refocus your priorities, especially when you are going through a particularly stressful workday.

-If you are faced with thousands of color options and you do not know which of them will suit best for your office space, do not hesitate to call commercial painters in Dublin for expert advice and professional services.
+If you are faced with thousands of color options and you do not know which of them will suit best for your office space, do not hesitate to call commercial painters in Dublin, CA for expert advice and professional services.